iamBiB/lovelace-htc-flipclock-weather/README.md

 1. Move into your `config/www/custom_ui` directory

-2. Download `htc-weather` repo and add the `htc-weather` to step 1 folder.
+2. Download `lovelace-htc-flipclock-weather` repo and add the `htc-weather` to step 1 folder.

 3. Add a reference to `htc-flipclock-weather.js` inside your `ui-lovelace.yaml` or through the raw config editor gui.